 9 “Facts” About Bed Bugs That Just Aren’t True

-If you want to get rid of these suckers, you need to know the facts.
+If you want to get rid of bed bugs, you need to know the myths from the facts.
+We asked the experts to bust some bed bug misconceptions.

 Bed bugs are microscopic